Shpota/video-game-star-wars/README.md

 Unfortunettly I din't get an offer from the company, but not because of the code quality but because I implemented something they didn't ask.

-I hope that this code will be useful for someone else, that is why it stays here.
+However I hope that this code will be useful for someone else, that is why it stays here.

 ## Environment Setup.
 The application requires JDK 1.8 or above.